+1 (860) 406 1782

 Chef Note: The fillets come in so many sizes its hard to say how many serves you will get from one side of salmon, our portions are around 150/160 gm.)

-Marinate in a metal tray turning frequently so the Salmon absorbs the teriyaki flavours.
+Marinate in a metal tray turning frequently so the Salmon absorbs the teriyaki flavors.

-Chef Note: We marinated the salmon for 2 hours, so it had a lovely light teriyaki flavour but did not ruin the colour of the fish, I would suggest 2 ½ hours IS suitable.
+Chef Note: We marinated the salmon for 2 hours, so it had a lovely light teriyaki flavor but did not ruin the color of the fish, I would suggest 2 ½ hours is suitable.

 Remove from marinade a set aside ready to grill.